jurra/rockin-webapp/Breakdown.md

             - [ ] Prefill data from core section
             - [ ] In core number the number available should be dynamic based on the last number of the core or core_catcher
             - [ ] If a core_catcher preceeds a core_catcher, then the last count comes from the last core_catcher
+        AC: [ ] The core catcher is the last core of a section
         AC: [ ] User should be able to select a core from a list of cores
         AC: [ ] Cores and core catchers should be related in terms of sequence
         AC: [ ] Users need to be able to enter data of cores and core catchers in parallel, therefore we cannot define automatically the core catcher number..